Susanne Morris

 The changing landscape of venture capital

-While surveys in the last few years have shown that less than 5% of new firms depend on venture capital during their initiation or primary growth stages.
-This is nothing new, as venture capital in this century favors technology start-ups, which are continuously on the rise, and still do not account for a considerable share of all new businesses.
-However, it seems that even for technology startups, venture capital has found recent competition: crowdfunding and cryptocurrency, notably.
+Surveys in the last few years have shown that less than 5% of new firms depend on venture capital during their initiation or primary growth stages.
+This is nothing new, as venture capital in this century favors technology start-ups, which are continuously on the rise and still do not account for a considerable share of all new businesses.
+However, it seems that even for technology startups, venture capital has found competition, notably in crowdfunding and cryptocurrency.

-The venture capital industry is very good at adapting to changing circumstances and transforming to always lead business innovation.
-Here are the venture capital trends that are especially likely to impact such transformations this year.
+Venture capital industry is very good at adapting to changing circumstances and transforming to always lead business innovation.
+Here are the five venture capital trends that are especially likely to impact such transformations this year.

 1. Public web data